DerAndere1/Marlin/README.md

 ### `PENTA_AXIS_TRT`

-Define `PENTA_AXIS_TRT` kinematics for a 5 axis CNC machine in tilting-rotating-table configuration to enable tool center point control.
+Define `PENTA_AXIS_TRT` kinematics for a 5 axis CNC machine in tilting-rotating-table configuration to add support for tool center point control (see section G43.4 tool center point control).
 These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus a rotary table (C axis) mounted on a tilting table (A or B axis).
 Two different machine geometries of this type are supported:
 - XYZAC TRT machine: The rotational joint of the tilting table is parallel to the X axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
 - XYZBC TRT machine: The rotational joint of the tilting table is parallel to the Y axis and the joint that rotates the table is parallel to the Z axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).

 ### `PENTA_AXIS_HT`

-Define `PENTA_AXIS_HT` kinematics for a 5 axis CNC machine in head-table configuration to enable tool center point control.
+Define `PENTA_AXIS_HT` kinematics for a 5 axis CNC machine in head-table configuration to add support for tool center point control (see section G43.4 tool center point control).
 These machines have 3 mutually orthogonal prismatic ("linear") joints aligned with axes XYZ plus a swivel head (A or B axis) and a horizontal rotary table (C axis).
 There are two possible machine geometries:
 - XYZAC head-table machine: The rotational joint of the swivel head is parallel to the X axis when all axes are at zero position.
 This requires `AXIS4_NAME 'A'` and `AXIS5_NAME 'C'`.
 - XYZBC head-table machine: The rotational joint of the swivel head is parallel to the Y axis when all axes are at zero position.
 This requires `AXIS4_NAME 'B'`and `AXIS5_NAME 'C'` (see section `AXIS4_NAME`).